OTR INTERNATIONAL SCHOOL

 Policy Review: September 2022

 OTR International School provides quality education to pre-school, primary and lower secondary level pupils within an inspiring, challenging, multilingual and international environment by ensuring individual follow-up and the well-being of each student.
+Our students are encouraged to become active and lifelong learners who show empathy, compassion and respect and help to create a better world.

 Purpose of the Academic Honesty Policy